dagmar-urbancova/musicdwh/README.md

 - more tests need to be added
 - improve security, no plaintext secrets
 - create indexes on tables in `layer1`
+- it is necessary to discuss with data owners the necessity (and legality) or storing and exporting plaintext login details

 ## Features
 --------